Paul Mashatile: Restaurant expenses

 In June 2006, Mashatile, then Finance MEC, caused a minor scandal when he spent R96,000, charged to his government credit card, on a single dinner for government employees at an upmarket French restaurant in Sandton.
 The Star newspaper reported that Mashatile had incurred more than R250,000 in "entertainment" expenses between February and June of that year.
 Two months later, Mashatile hosted another government dinner at the same restaurant, at a higher cost of R108,000, and his spokesperson inflamed the scandal by falsely denying the reports.
 In an ensuing investigation, the Gauteng Integrity Commissioner again cleared Mashatile, this time of allegations that he had misused his government credit card or fraudulently under-reported his expenditures.

 Alexandra Renewal Project

 Ahead of the 2019 general election, controversy arose around claims that the Gauteng government had wasted – or its politicians pilfered – R1.3 billion in funds intended for the Alexandra Renewal Project, a welfare scheme coordinated by Mashatile's department during his first term as Human Settlements MEC (1999–2004).
 In the course of a joint inquiry by the Public Protector and South African Human Rights Commission, Mashatile and other officials denied that any such amount had gone missing or been allocated in the first place.
 Mashatile filed a R2-million defamation lawsuit against opposition party the Economic Freedom Fighters and two of its leaders, Julius Malema and Mandisa Mashego, after they implied that he had been involved in corruption in administering the Alexandra Renewal Project.

+N1 Civilian assault

+In July 2023, eight of Mashatile's VIP protection unit confronted a motorist and passenger on the N1 highway near Johannesburg.
+A video was captured and shared on social media platforms.
+The officers – Shadrack Kojoana, Johannes Mampuru, Posmo Mofokeng, Harmans Ramokhonami, Phineas Boshielo, Churchill Mkhize, Lesiba Ramabu, and Moses Fhatuwani, were charged with assault with intent to cause grievous bodily harm, malicious damage to property, reckless driving, and obstruction of justice.
+In May 2025 a police disciplinary inquiry found the eight guards not guilty of assault.